hazelcast/hazelcast-jet-code-samples/tensorflow-integration/README.md

 $ pip install tensorflow
 ```

-Then, run the provided script to download training data, train and save
+Then, run the provided script to download the training data, train and
-the model:
+save the model:

 ```
 $ cd {hazelcast-jet-code-samples}/tensorflow-integration
 $ bin/imdb_review_train.py
 ```

-After this, `data` subdirectory should be created with the following contents:
+After this, `data` subdirectory should be created with the following
+contents:

 ```
 data/model/1/saved_model.pb